 Santa Maria Novella

 The church itself (built in the 12th Century) is one of those ancient landmarks you will want to see in Florence.
-The style of building itself is so iconic to other architectural works you will find during your trip – with the terracotta roof, intricate details in the windows and doors and a flush white front.
+The style of the building is so iconic to other architectural works you will find during your trip – with the terracotta roof, intricate details in the windows and doors and a flush white front.
 Be prepared to get used to this style of building as you’ll be seeing it a lot.

 Inside, you will be greeted with a Gothic style – think high arches, ancient stonework and intricate details.
 With plenty of religious artwork, cloisters and even a garden area to explore, it makes sense to budget for a couple of hours here.
 And at only €5 for entry, this church is also good value for money to explore.